 The hardest part was the exposure along the back country roads.
 Very few trees and nothing to shelter behind to take any breaks.
 And you need to take breaks occasionally.
 Even where there were trees, branches were bent sideways and if the fresh debris on the ground was anything to go by the trees did not mean safe haven.

-The only pay off thus far today were some views out to the ocean at a place called the Bluff and similar views out across to the west along this ridge line I was following; all clouded in and washed out today.
+The only pay off thus far today were some views out to the ocean at a place called the Bluff and out across to the west along this ridge line I was following; all clouded in and washed out today.
 I imagine perfect views on a clear sunny day but not today.

 I made the decision right then and there that the Heysen Trail was not for me.
 I would push onto the SA Water Shelter tonight and hike another 30km in to Crystal Brook tomorrow and pull the pin on this trip.
 I have so much other productive things to be doing on my leave from work than walking backcountry roads.
 I could be in actual bush chasing Sambar deer at home.
 I could be catching up with friends in South Australia.
 I could be getting my kitchen and veggie patch of my new house in order for spring.
 Things I will thoroughly enjoy, not road walking for the sake of road walking to claim a hollow end-to-end thru-hike personal victory.